-Physician's weight may influence obesity diagnosis and careJanuary 26th, 2012 in Health /
+Physician's weight may influence obesity diagnosis and careJanuary 26, 2012 in Medicine & Health / Health

 A patient's body mass index (BMI) may not be the only factor at play when a physician diagnoses a patient as obese.
 According to a new study led by researchers at the Johns Hopkins Bloomberg School of Public Health, the diagnosis could also depend on the weight of your physician.
 Researchers examined the impact of physician BMI on obesity care and found that physicians with a normal BMI, as compared to overweight and obese physicians, were more likely to engage their obese patients in weight loss discussions (30 percent vs. 18 percent) and more likely to diagnose a patient as obese if they perceived the patient's BMI met or exceed their own (93 percent vs. 7 percent).
 The results are featured in the January issue of Obesity.

 "Our findings indicate that physicians with normal BMI more frequently reported discussing weight loss with patients than overweight or obese physicians.
 Physicians with normal BMI also have greater confidence in their ability to provide diet and exercise counseling and perceive their weight loss advice as trustworthy when compared to overweight or obese physicians," said Sara Bleich, PhD, lead author of the study and an assistant professor with the Bloomberg School's Department of Health Policy and Management.
 "In addition, obese physicians had greater confidence in prescribing weight loss medications and were more likely to report success in helping patients lose weight."